mingus-sessions/nsmls/README.md

 **Requirements**

 It's recommended to install the dependencies via your distribution package manager before running make.
+Python packages in Ubuntu, might start with python3- instead of python-.

 python >= 3.10  (Ubuntu >= 22.04)
 python-setuptools (setuptools >=42)